verygoodplugins/wp-fusion-lite/readme.txt

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/wp-fusion-lite)

+= Where can I find the source code? =

+The source code and build files for WP Fusion Lite are available on [GitHub](https://github.com/verygoodplugins/wp-fusion-lite).

 = Do you have more FAQs? =